-The Christmas TV ads are tugging at our heartstrings (and our purses); magazines are filled with tips on how to make the best Christmas lunch, tables heaving from the weight of it all; Christmas songs are playing on the radio; shops are filled with goods to tantalise; and the supermarket shelves are filled with produce which expires before the big day, assuming we will be eating the same foods from now into the Boxing Day.
+What would make this a Happy Christmas?
+With Christmas TV ads tugging at our heartstrings (and our purses); magazines filled with tips on how to make the best Christmas lunch with tables heaving from the weight of it all; Christmas songs playing on the radio; shops filled with goods to tantalise; and the supermarket shelves filled with produce which expires before the big day, assuming we will be eating the same foods from now into the Boxing Day.
 And it even seems like snow may be glistening, just like the films/cards/songs.
 There is so much pressure to enjoy Christmas that it interferes with the enjoyment of Christmas.
 The stress of it all can seem overwhelming.

 So, with just a couple of weeks left until the big day, it is worth considering what would make this a good one for you?

 - alcohol you consumed?

 - The quality of the time spent with family and friends?

 - Building bridges with people you care about?